ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Any member of the team may make this status update.
 We intend to automate this, so that progress on the child issues automatically sets the parent Bug to the *In Progress* status.

+If the Product Owner determines that the bug is rather a *new requirement* instead of an existing requirement that is not working, then the following actions should be taken:

+   * From the *More* menu, select *Create Linked Issue*
+   * Create a new Story or Feature/Enabler as appropriate
+   * Ensure that a *Relates To* link is established between the Bug and new issue
+   * *Discard* the bug with a resolution set to *Transferred*

+The original reporter will be notified of the above actions on the bug, with traceability to the new requirement.

 In Progress
 ^^^^^^^^^^^
 At this point, teams are actively investigating and/or fixing the bug.